htcondor/htcondor/docs/admin-manual/introduction-admin-manual.rst

     This daemon runs on Windows platforms to manage password storage in a secure manner. :index:`condor_had daemon` *condor\_had*
-    This daemon implements the high availability of a pool’s central manager through monitoring the communication of necessary daemons.
+    This daemon implements the high availability of a pool's central manager through monitoring the communication of necessary daemons.
     If the current, functioning, central manager machine stops working, then this daemon ensures that another machine takes its place, and